 News media claim to have uncovered the true story behind headlines involving a would-be bomber in Yemen, who was allegedly developing a more sophisticated underwear bomb that could be used for a terror attack.
 The Los Angeles Times, Associated Press and New York Times all in the span of twenty-four hours managed to speak with sources that confirmed an international sting operation had been unfolding.
 Saudi Arabia’s intelligence agency and the United States’ Central Intelligence Agency (CIA) were cooperating and the would-be bomber was an informant tasked with convincing al Qaeda to give him the new and improved bomb so he could hand it over to the United States.

-At this point, one can only speculate about the nature of the operation—how much control the CIA had over the informant, what role the informant played in the group, whether the informant infiltrated the group on behalf of the CIA from the beginning or was flipped, whether the CIA or Saudi intelligence agency provided the plot, whether it was the group’s technicians that devised the bomb, whether the plot was similar to FBI entrapment schemes used against Muslim-Americans, etc. What is clear is the press and public were not supposed to know about this operation yet, but “sources” within the US government leaked information without authorization.
+At this point, one can only speculate about the nature of the operation—how much control did the CIA have over the informant, what role in this group did the informant play, did he infiltrate the group on behalf of the CIA from the beginning or was he flipped, did the CIA provide the plot and group technicians devised the bomb, was it similar to FBI entrapment schemes used against Muslim-Americans, etc. What is clear is that the press and public were not supposed to know about this operation yet, but “sources” within the US government leaked information without authorization.

 COOPER: Congressman King, the would-be suicide bomber is actually a double agent.
 What can you tell us about it and about him?